-The Commonwealth seeks DSRIP funding to support investment in and reimbursement for new or enhanced diversionary levels of BH care that will meet the needs of patients within the least restrictive, clinically most appropriate settings.
+The Commonwealth seeks DSRIP funding to support investment in and reimbursement for new or enhanced diversionary levels of care that will meet the needs of patients within the least restrictive, clinically most appropriate settings.
 Models considered for development and funding include:

-- Urgent care and intensive outpatient program (IOP) - Community-based Acute Treatment (CBAT) for adults - Enhanced ESP/Mobile Crisis Intervention (MCI) Capacity - Clinical Stabilization Services (CSS) - Greater use of Certified Peer Specialists in crisis services - Telemedicine and Telepsychiatry - Discharge navigation services
+- Urgent care and intensive outpatient program (IOP)

+- Community-based Acute Treatment (CBAT) for adults

+- ESP/Mobile Crisis Intervention (MCI)Teams

+- Clinical Stabilization Services (CSS)

+- Telemedicine and Telepsychiatry

+- Discharge navigation services

-Accountability for funds will depend on achieving a pre-determined target to reduce the number of ED BH boarders in the five years of DSRIP.
+Accountability for funds will depend on achieving a pre-determined target to reduce the number of ED Behavioral Health boarders in the five years of DSRIP.
 If the proposed approaches are successful, we will explore paths for other vehicles and authorities (e.g., state plan) to ensure that these interventions can be scaled and sustained.